rmarya-asu/ser421-Lab3/README.md

-Disclaimer: Since we did not use any DB, the books are stored in memory. so, any new book added will only persist till the node server is running. its a json list which is uipdated when a new book is added by the admin. refresh page to see the change.
+Disclaimer: Since we did not use any DB, the books are stored in memory. so, any new book added will only persist till the node server is running. its a json list which is updated when a new book is added by the admin. refresh page to see the change.

+this also impacts the deleting of a newly added book by the admin.